-Drawing combines front and side view.
-Drawing not to scale.
+Drawing not necessarily to scale.
 Not all components shown.

-- 4. Connect the Back Plate of the Power Unit and the other components to the desired Mounting Bracket on the Power Post using the Bolts, Washers, and Nuts. - 5.
+- 3. Connect the Power Unit to the desired Mounting Brackets on the Power Post. - 4.
 Fill the Hydraulic Reservoir on the Power Unit with approved fluids.

-The Hydraulic Reservoir holds approximately 7 gallons (26.5 liters).
+The Hydraulic Reservoir holds approximately 3.6 gallons (14 liters).
 Use care to keep the fluid clean when filling the reservoir.

-Approved fluids are any general purpose ISO-32, ISO-46, or ISO-68 hydraulic fluid or approved automatic transmission fluids such as Dexron III, Dexron VI, Mercon V, Mercon LV, or any synthetic Multi-Vehicle automatic transmission fluid.
+Approved fluids are any general purpose ISO-32, ISO-46, or ISO-68 hydraulic fluid or approved automatic transmission fluids such as Dexron III, Dexron VI, Mercon V, Mercon LV, or any synthetic multi-vehicle automatic transmission fluid.